What You Need to Know About Fishing in New Zealand

 Trout, trout and more trout.
 Trout fishing is so big in New Zealand that two towns have claimed to be the “Trout Capital of the World”.
 Venture to the South Island and you will even find plenty of salmon to fish.
 What’s more, a lot of excellent fishing spots are easy to get to.
-All you need is a fishing licence (see the New Zealand Fishing Licence section below).
+All you need is a fishing license (see the New Zealand Fishing License section below).
 Without further ado, here are some top freshwater fishing spots in New Zealand.

 - Rotorua, Bay of Plenty – The Ngongotaha River has a year-round population of rainbow and brown trout.
 The best time to fish is April-May.

 - Lake Taupo, Waikato – A great place if you have little experience or for a spot of fly fishing.
 There’s a good selection of fishing charters on the lake.

 - Turangi, Waikato – The “Trout Fishing Capital of New Zealand” has the renowned Tongariro River passing through ideal for catching brown and rainbow trout.
 Visit the Tongariro National Trout Centre and hatchery.